w3f/polkadot-wiki/docs/maintain-sync.md

 > Not recommended if you're a validator.
 Please see
 > [secure validator setup](maintain-guides-secure-validator)

-For the most recent binary please see the [release page](https://github.com/paritytech/polkadot/releases/) on the polkadot repository.
+For the most recent binary please see the
+[release page](https://github.com/paritytech/polkadot/releases/) on the polkadot repository.
+The URL in the code snippet below may become slightly out-of-date.

 - Install WSL: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 - Install Ubuntu (same webpage): https://docs.microsoft.com/en-us/windows/wsl/install-win10